GabrielDeml/vsc-download-compressed/README.md

    - The extension will use `rsync` to transfer the selected items from the remote server to your local destination.

 3. **Monitor Progress**:

-   - The extension will display progress and output in the **"Compress Download"** output channel.
+   - The extension will display progress and output in the **"Fast Download"** output channel.
    - Notifications will inform you when the download is complete or if any errors occur.

 ## Extension Settings

-This extension currently does not add any VS Code settings.
+- **`fastDownload.defaultDownloadLocation`**:
+  - Allows you to set a default download directory on your local machine.
+  - Default: `""`.

 ## Known Issues

+1. **Windows Support**:
-- **Windows Support**: The extension currently does not support Windows as the local machine.
+   - The extension currently does not support Windows as the local machine.

+2. **Outdated Rsync on macOS**:
-- **Rsync Version on macOS**: The default version of `rsync` on macOS is outdated.
-Ensure you install version **3.0.0** or higher via Homebrew.
+   - The default version of `rsync` on macOS is outdated.
+Use Homebrew to install or update `rsync` to version **3.0.0** or higher.

+3. **Passwordless SSH Authentication**:
-- **Passwordless SSH Authentication Required**: The extension requires passwordless SSH authentication to function properly.
-If not set up, the extension will guide you through the process.
+   - Passwordless SSH authentication is required for the extension to function properly.
+If not set up, the extension will guide you through the setup process.

-## Release Notes

-### 0.0.8

-- **Multiple File Selection Support**: You can now select and download multiple files or directories at once.

-- **Rsync Version Check**: The extension now checks if `rsync` is installed and up-to-date on your local machine, providing installation instructions if necessary.

-- **Passwordless SSH Authentication Detection**: The extension detects if passwordless SSH authentication is not set up and guides you to set it up.

-- **Improved Error Handling**: Enhanced feedback and error messages to assist users in troubleshooting.

-- **Simplified Workflow**: Removed the compression step in favor of `rsync`'s built-in capabilities for efficient file transfer.

-### 0.0.7

-- **Initial Release**: Introduced the ability to download compressed files and directories from remote SSH environments.

 ## Contributing
 Contributions are welcome!
 Please submit issues or pull requests to the [GitHub repository](https://github.com/SamueleTorregrossa/vsc-download-compressed).

 ## License